 The Oakland Ale Trail, developed by Visit Oakland in collaboration with a variety of partners from Oakland’s craft beer industry, celebrates the strength of the Oakland’s craft beer community.
 These 11+ local breweries pride themselves on some seriously unique flavors.
 Find out more about the Oakland Ale Trail here.

-LANEY COLLEGE FLEA MARKET
+20. RUMMAGE FOR UNIQUE FINDS AT LANEY COLLEGE FLEA MARKET

 This local flea market takes place on Sunday mornings/afternoons on a weekly basis, from 7am-4pm.
 It’s one of our favorite Sunday morning activities–who doesn’t love a little treasure hunting to start their day off?
 There is everything you can imagine here: antiques, clothing, toys, collectibles, tools, new kitchen appliances.